How Local Government Consulting Is Changing in California

 Agencies that are explicit about why they are engaging a consultant—whether for compliance support, capacity augmentation, strategic planning, or facilitation—are better positioned to manage scope, expectations, and outcomes.

-Effective consultants work alongside staff rather than in parallel.
-Respect for institutional knowledge, public-sector expertise, and internal processes improves both the quality and durability of outcomes.
+Effective consultants work with staff rather than in parallel.
+Respect for institutional knowledge, public-sector expertise, and internal processes combined with openness to alternatives and fearless brainstorming improves both the quality and durability of outcomes.

 Practical, Implementable Recommendations

-In a post–AB 339 environment, compliance considerations must be embedded from the start.
-This includes realistic timelines, clear documentation, and alignment with labor, procurement, and pension requirements.
+In a post–AB 339 environment, contract compliance considerations must be embedded from the start.
+This includes clear scoping, transparent documentation, realistic timelines, and alignment with a range of labor, procurement, and other legal requirements.

 Consulting as a Strategic Tool, Not a Shortcut